TheRealAnonymous008/quartz/content/details/creativity/Character Design.md

 * **Comic characters** are marked with a blind obsession -- a mania that the character does not see.
 In this mania we see the ridiculousness of the character.
 * *Sympathetic villains are memorable* - we can understand their motivations, and why they act the way they do.

+# Character Flaws
+* Consider the flaws of the character to make them more realistic.
+	* A descriptor for the flaw is a good start, but one would need to explain this flaw
+		* What is it's purpose?
+		* Is it a challenge?
+		* How did this flaw come about?
+		* How does it affect the character and those around them?
+		* How does it affect their personality?
+	* Flaws are not black and white.

+* From [Michael's Teachings](https://personalityspirituality.net/articles/the-michael-teachings/chief-features/#What_is_a_Chief_Feature), there are seven aspects of character flaws.
+There are parallels to the [[Seven Deadly Sins]].
+	* **Impatience** - the character hates it whenever anything interferes with their will.
+	* **Martyrdom** - the character feels a constant need to blame others for their own actions, as though they have no will of their own.

+	* **Greed** - the character feels a need to grasp and hoard as though there were an intolerable lack of some vital substance.
+	* **Self-Destruction** - the character's very existence is increasingly intolerable.
+There is a constant inner turmoil that makes them want to get away from themselves

+	* **Arrogance** - the character feels a need to be seen as better than others because being ordinary is intolerable
+	* **Self-deprecation** - the character feels a need to be seen as little as possible because they believe themselves to be miserably inadequate.

+	* **Stubbornness** - the character feels a need to keep all things just as they are and resist any outside influence, even positive ones.
+* Under this system, we can observe parallels to [[Jungian Archetypal Characters|Jungian archetypes]]
+	* The **persona** layer is the cover to hide the shadow.
+	* The **shadow** is hidden underneath a layer of negativity and denial.
+It is single-minded, desperate, being driven by their worst fears.
+	* **Fear** is at the core of emotions.
+This is reminiscent of the [[Enneagram of Personality]].
+The character's flaw is an attempt to avoid a kind of fear.
 # Some Additional Tips
 * Taken from [[The Art of Game Design -- A Book of Lenses by Schell|Schell]]
 * List all the [[Lenses for Game Design - Lenses#86.
 Character Function|character function]] the characters need to fulfill and map the characters you have to them.